-Risk assessments should be carried out for all prospective relationships with corporate donors.
+Risk assessments should be carried out for all prospective relationships with private sector donors.
 The detail and depth of a risk assessment will be influenced by both the industry/business practice, partnership type (see above), and reputation of the potential donor, but should nonetheless demonstrate due consideration of all material and relevant risk factors.
+Women Deliver's due diligence and assessment process (for new and existing donors) includes, but is not limited to, review of publicly available media, annual reports, and independent research such as reputational rankings.
+Please see Women Deliver's Due Diligence Guidelines, which outline Women Deliver's process of due diligence and assessment.